Braves vs. Nationals Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 169 hits with 27 doubles, three triples, 54 home runs and 103 walks.
-He has driven in 136 runs with one stolen base.
+- Matt Olson has recorded 170 hits with 27 doubles, three triples, 54 home runs and 104 walks.
+He has driven in 137 runs with one stolen base.

-- Olson brings a five-game streak with at least one hit into this matchup.
-During his last five outings he is batting .368 with a double, a home run, two walks and four RBI.
+- Olson has picked up a hit in six straight games.
+During his last 10 outings he is hitting .333 with a double, two home runs, seven walks and eight RBI.

 Olson Recent Games